janpaepke/reversible-effect/README.md

 ): (options?: boolean | EventListenerOptions) => void;
 ```

-If it can't determine the event type, it will fall back to a generic version:
+If we can't determine the event type, it will fall back to a generic version:

 ```ts
 function addReversibleEventListener(